Alexander Forbes-Leith, 1st Baron Leith of Fyvie

-Alexander John Forbes-Leith, 1st Baron Leith of Fyvie JP, DL (6 August 1847 – 14 November 1925), was a Scottish Royal Navy officer and US steel magnate.
+Alexander John Forbes-Leith, 1st Baron Leith of Fyvie (6 August 1847 – 14 November 1925), was a Scottish Royal Navy officer and US steel magnate.

 Early life and education

 Family and childhood

 Alexander was the youngest of four children born to Rear-Admiral John James Leith and his wife and step-niece, Margaret Forbes.
 He was born at Aberdeen on 6 August 1847.

 His father, John James Leith, was the son of General Alexander Leith Hay and nephew of Sir Andrew Leith Hay.

 Margaret Forbes was the daughter and heiress of Alexander Forbes, a descendant of Duncan Forbes (the second son of the second Lord Forbes).

 John and Margaret married on 27 June 1843, four years before Alexander's birth.
 At the time, John was 55 and Margaret was 23.
 In 1854, John died at the age of 66, leaving behind Margaret and their four children.
 At the time, Alexander was eight years old.